philzook58/philzook58.github.io/_posts/2025-08-11-knuckle_analysis1.md

 ball_rad0 = l.qed()
 ```

 It is commonly the case, and I'm ok with, that z3 can't auto solve a goal because you need to peel it apart enough to give the existential term explicitly.
 I could add a metavariable facility to solve these variables via unification or `sympy.solve` (neither of these need to be in the trusted kernel for this purpose).
-Interesting avenue to persue
+Interesting avenue to persue.

+More than once did I give the wrong thing to fill the existential and was mad at my system when in fact I was trying to prove a false goal.
+It would be nice to have better counterexample guardrails for this.

 ```python
 l = kd.Lemma(real_open(ball(0,1)))